Chefs-Students from the Northern Teir Career Center bring you this creamy, cheesy dish!

 - Remove sauce from heat.

-- Stir in parmesan, shredded chicken, and broccoli into sauce.
+- Stir in parmesan, shredded chicken (or turkey), and broccoli into sauce.
 Stir until cheese is melted.

 - Add garlic, onion powder, salt and pepper.